adrianbstewart/appsec-task1/README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-Profanity: Fuck it!
+Profanity: Fluck it!
-Changed: Hell yes!
+Changed: Heck yes!

 ### Markdown